How Do You Do Experiential Marketing Campaigns?

 4. Retail Installation

 There are several retail shops that let their customers have experiences.
-You increase the chances of your customers purchasing when you attract them into your store and keep them there as much as possible.
+In other words, you increase the chances of your customers purchasing when you attract them into your store and keep them there as much as possible.
 This type of experiential marketing gets hold of the people who are shopping by making them active in different activities available in the retail stores.

 A good example of this is the Top Shop.
 Most customers will hate the experience of shopping in the top shop but feel good when an opportunity to experience virtual water slide arises.
-At this age of online shopping, experiential marketing is the only hope left for retail stores.
+Engaging with online shopping must be more prominent these days.
+Experiential marketing is the only hope for retail stores to create engaging customer experiences.

 We can all agree that there is more element of customer engagement that retails stores in the cities have that online stores lack!.
-Most buyers love the experience of being fully engaged before they decide on buying.
+And with most buyers loving the experience of being fully engaged before they decide on buying.

 How do you do experimental marketing campaigns?